Overview of Pennsylvania Mortgages

-Houses in the Keystone State are more affordable than those in many other parts of the country.
-The average Pennsylvania home sells for $183,080.
-This is well below the nation’s average of $236,450, according to Zillow.
+Houses in the Quaker State are more affordable than those in many other parts of the country.
+In fact, the median Pennsylvania home value is $192,600, which is well below the national median of $240,500.

-The conforming limit for every Pennsylvania county, save for Pike, is standard at $417,000.
-In Pike that limit spikes to $625,000.
-The FHA loan limits vary more across the state, though most counties sit at the standard $420,680 limit.
+The conforming limit for every Pennsylvania county, save for Pike, is standard at $647,200.
+In Pike, this cap spikes to $970,800.
+FHA loan limits vary much more across the state, though most counties sit at the standard $420,680 limit.
 Again, Pike County has the highest FHA limit also at $970,800.

 Conforming and FHA Loan Limits by County

 Pennsylvania sellers must provide buyers with property disclosure statements.
 These statements include information on sewage disposal, insulation and the quality of the home structure.
 Despite this, a home inspection is always a good idea, as it helps the buyer feel confident that they are not going to run into major issues down the road.

 Looking for a mortgage in the Keystone State?
 The first option you should know about is a 30-year fixed-rate mortgage.
 This loan option gives buyers a long time to pay off the loan (30 years) and the interest rate remains the same for that entire time, making it easier to budget monthly payments as they stay constant.

 Fixed rate mortgages are also offered in various increments from 10 to 40 years.
 The second-most popular fixed-rate term after a 30-year is a 15-year term.
 With a 15-year mortgage, you will be paying off the same amount of money in less time so your monthly payments will be higher despite generally having a lower interest rate.

 The average Pennsylvania rate for a fixed 30-year mortgage is 3.56% (Zillow, Jan.
 2022).